jaanga/terrain-srtm30-plus-r2/attributions-background.md

 * Radar Altimetry - marine gravity from satellite altimetry
 * Synthetic Aperture Radar - crustal strain and topography from synthetic aperture radar interferometry

-The SRTM30 Plus project (aka Global Predicted Bathymetry project?) is a data fusion of [SRTM]( http://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission ) land topography with measured and estimated seafloor topography
+The SRTM30 Plus project (aka Global Predicted Bathymetry project) is a data fusion of [SRTM]( http://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission ) land topography with measured and estimated seafloor topography

 The SRTM30 Plus data was was first published in 2004.
 The eleventh and most recently published release was published November 19 2014.